Pyleks/Milestone-Project-3/README.md

 - TotalStarValue

-This takes all the starRatings 1 - 5 preform a multiplication and division calculation, and applies it to totalStarValues, which again is used by the filtering application to place all the recipes in order on the website.
+This takes all the starRatings 1 - 5 preform a multiplication and division calculation, and applies it to totalStarValues, which again is used by the filtering function to place all the recipes in the right order on the website.
-Total Votes is simply to show how many votes each recipe received.
+Total Votes is simply to show how many votes each of the recipes received.

 ### Relations
 The biggest relation is between username and author, as the application makes the decision if they can either vote